Ask the Acupuncturist: How Do I Stop This Cold?

 1-2 scallions, thinly sliced

 Combine ginger and water or broth in a small pot over high heat.
 Bring to a boil, then turn down to low and simmer for 10 minutes.
-Strain the ginger tea, stir in the miso if using, then top with scallions and drink.
+Strain the ginger tea, stir in the miso, then top with scallions and drink.

 Elizabeth Williams is an acupuncturist in Greenville, South Carolina, specializing in pain management, women’s health, and psycho-emotional issues.
 She’s passionate about helping people feel their best and sharing her wealth of knowledge with the community.
 Elizabeth is the owner of Dragonfly Acupuncture & Massage, on Wade Hampton Boulevard.
 Appointments can be made by calling 864-451-4313, or scheduled online here.